Nwankwo scores as Crotone bow to Amrabat’s Fiorentina | Goal.com

 Crotone stepped up their game in the second-half but it was Prandelli’s men who kept creating goalscoring chances.
 Gaetano Castrovilli assisted Vlahovic twice, but the Serbian failed to bury the ball inside the net.

+That was the Super Eagle’s seventh level goal in 19 appearances so far.

-Fiorentina, in danger of playing a draw, made a double change in the 69th minute to fortify their team - throwing Christian Kouame and Martinez Quarta for Igor and Vlahoic respectively.
+Fiorentina, in danger of playing a draw, made a double change in the 69th minute to fortify their team - throwing on Christian Kouame and Martinez Quarta for Igor and Vlahoic, respectively.

 Despite pushing harder for a late equaliser, Giovanni Stroppa’s team were unable to get the much-needed goal as they returned home with heads bowed low.